 Size and plan

-We made a U-shape bed to make it easy accessible.
-Because of the window external wall every corner has to be reached from inside.
+We made a U-shape bed to make it easily accessible.
+Because of the window external wall, every corner has to be reached from inside.

-Our bed is 9’3″ long and 6’5″ wide and 17″ high.
-The height of the side wall should be at least 14″ to 16″ tall so that you end up having 12″ of soil in the bed.
-The height of the windows is 24 inches.
+Our bed is 9’3″ (2.82 m) long and 6’5″ (ca. 2 m) wide and 17″ high.
+The height of the sidewall should be at least 14″ to 16″ tall so that you end up having 12″ of soil in the bed.
+The height of the windows is 24 inches (0.61 m).
 We would not recommend using smaller windows because that would decrease the sheltering effect.
-The beds are 26 inch wide, this was what it came to with our recycled storm windows.
+The beds are 26 inches (0.66 m) wide, this was what it came to with our recycled storm windows.
 However, it is a good size to grow plants in.
-The inside of the box turned out to be 2 feet wide.
+The inside of the box turned out to be 2 feet (0.61 m) wide.

-There are several ways to join the boards, i.e. simple butt joint, mortise and tenon, or saddle notch joint.
-I chose double notch which is often used in log house construction.
+There are several ways to join the boards, i.e. simple butt joint, mortise, and tenon, or saddle notch joint.
+I chose a double notch which is often used in log house construction.

 Raised bed construction

-Another great way to keep an air gap between the soil and the lumber is by lining with chain link fence wire and landscape fabric on top.
-This way the wood stays dry and you actually have the effect of a grow bag, where the roots split when they get close to the sidewall instead of becoming root bound.
+To keep an air gap between the soil and the lumber we lined the bed with chain link fence wire and landscape fabric on top.
+This way the wood stays dry and you actually have the effect of a grow bag, where the roots split when they get close to the sidewall instead of becoming root-bound.

-Note: This would also be a great way to protect the raised bed from burrowing animals such as gophers and moles if the bed is placed directly on the soil, but for additional protection you might want to put chicken wire under the whole bed.
+Note: This would also be a great way to protect the raised bed from burrowing animals such as gophers and moles.
+For added protection, you might want to put some chicken wire under the whole bed.

 I attached the chain link to the boards using nails.

-Next layer was the control or landscape fabric.
+The next layer was a control or landscape fabric.
 We lined the raised bed with it, stapled it to the boards and now the bed is ready to be filled with soil.

 The most important part of a garden bed is the soil.
 We mixed Mel’s Mix from the All New Square Foot Gardening book.
 Mixing together: 1/3 compost, 1/3 vermiculite, 1/3 peat moss.